ganrad/aks-aspnet-sqldb-rest/README.md

     $ docker info
     ```

-### C] Build and run the Claims API microservice locally on the Linux VM
+### C. Build and run the Claims API microservice locally on the Linux VM
 **Approx. time to complete this section: 45 minutes**

 In this section, we will work on the following tasks